July – September

 19th July – Dean Saunders becomes the most expensive footballer to be signed by an English club when he joins Liverpool in a £2.9million transfer from Derby County.

 ‘Screamadelica’ was still a few months away but the Primal Scream gig at Leicester Square was off the scale.
-Weatherall djing, Primals in full euphoric mode.
+Andy Weatherall djing, Primals in full euphoric mode.
 So many people we knew were there.
 Math and the Dodgy boys, Tara from 5:30, Paul Shroeder, Rob and a few of our clubbing friends.
-We ended back at Ben from Curiosity Killed the Cat‘s house.
-We shared a cab with Lawrence from Felt.
-Martin Duffy, Primal Scream’s keyboard player was also in Felt.
-All of Primal Scream were there.
-I had to go home for a shower and some coffee and then straight to work – luckily Andy Winters had also been at the party, so all was good.
+Somehow we ended back at Ben from Curiosity Killed the Cat‘s house.
+We shared a cab with Lawrence from Felt, who Danny knew through Cherry Red.
+(Martin Duffy, Primal Scream’s keyboard player was also in Felt).
+All of Primal Scream were there, it was a great party.
+I had to go home for a shower and some coffee and then straight to work – luckily Andy Winters had also been there, so we knew to treat each other gently all day!

 This track in particular always takes me back to seeing them at the Empire Ballroom.